chadgoding-ping/Solution-WorkForce/README.md

 The PingID adapter uses the secrets from your PingID tenant to create the proper calls to the service.
 As such, storing those values in a public location, such as GitHub, sound be considered **risky**.

 For this Profile, you can place the `base64` encoded text from a `pingid.properties` file that will be placed into the PingID Adapter settings

-## Post-Deployment Steps
-It's not possible to fully automate the implementation of this Solution.
-There are additional steps needed to be performed manually after things are running:

-### PingOne for Enterprise
-In order to connect this PF instance to PingOne for Enterprise, you will need a P14E tenant.
-This process is somewhat automated through a Wizard, but cannot be automated in this Solution Profile.

-In PF, go to `System --> Connect to PingOne for Enterprise` and select the `Sign on to PingOne to get your activation key` link (https://admin.pingone.com/web-portal/cas/config/idpng/pingFedActivate).

-Logon to PingOne for Enterprise and copy the Activation Key that should be presented.
-This key should be pasted into PF to begin the integration process.

-**[Notes]**
-* When prompted to for a Directory Server, Select `Yes` and press the `Begin` button to connect the one that is created as part of this Solution
-* Uncheck the `Outbound Provisioning` checkbox if you don't want to configure this.
-* For the Extended Properties -- type `Basic` or `Passwordless` (depending on what journey you want a User Authentication to take)
-* Use the `Default Policy Contract` to Map values into the Connection

-### PingID for Self Service Password Reset
-The HTML Form adapter stores the PID Properties as an encrypted JWT, unlike the PID Adapter that uses a base64 encoding.
-This means that you need to manually import your PID Properties file into the HTML Form.

-**Note**: The PID Properties upload is in the `Advanced` Properties of the Adapter, not near the SSPR settings.

-You will also need to enable PingID as the SSPR method -- the Adapter won't save without the PID Properties.

 ### Authentication Policy
 Extended Property Selector